 Our human volunteer is showing you how it works, and her readout.
 She is normal, although she was nervous when we filmed her, which is why her heart rate is 83 beats per minute.
 Her oxygen saturation (SpO2) is 98% percent, so we don’t have to put her in the oxygen cage!

 As a comparison, birds can get many breathing conditions.
+This is tachypnea, a very elevated respiratory rate.
 When presented in this advanced state the problem has been present for a long period of time usually, and the prognosis is poor.

 Cats are masters at hiding problems, so by the time a diagnosis of asthma is made the disease process has usually been present for a significant period of time.
 This emphasizes the importance of close observation of your cat and a physical exam if you suspect a problem.
 Our In Home Exam section can show you what to monitor at home before you pet is ill.